(This post was last updated on: 1/27/21.) Learn our simple tips on how to get prepared for an emergency.

 TIPS ON HOW TO PREPARE YOUR HOME

 First make sure your insurance is paid up and in effect.
 I know insurance companies suck but with absolutely no insurance you are without a doubt screwed.
-Remember our friend that set his house on fire with a candle, yeah he forgot to pay his bill so no insurance.
+Remember our friend that set his house on fire with a candle, yeah he forgot to pay his bill so he didn’t receive any financial assistance.
 He is on his own to rebuild half of his house.
 Don’t be that guy.
-Either have a copy of your policy in a fire proof safe or a copy in a family binder that you grab in an emergency.
+Either have a copy of your policy in a fire proof safe or a copy in a family binder that you can easily grab if you had to evacuate your home.
 At the very least have your insurance guy’s phone number saved in your phone.

 Does anyone in your family have any medical needs?
 Make sure to keep prescriptions filled, have a first aide kit in the house and not a cheesy one with hardly anything in it, invest in a real one.
 You could take it a step further and sign up for a first aide or CPR class.